 There are four things to keep in mind when you are setting out to buy monitors for your church.
 They are…

 - Power Capacity

 Simply put, power capacity is how many watts can I put through these speakers before blowing them.
 The measurement of this is usually calculated in what is called RMS.

 In audio power, RMS stands for Root Mean Square, and it refers to the best value of the waveform.
 It is the measurement of continuous power that an amplifier can deliver.
 RMS only applies to AC signals.
 (Source)

-Another factor in how loud a speaker will go is it’s sensitivity rating.
-This is effected by how efficiently the speaker transfers signal into audio sound.
+Another factor in how loud a speaker will go is its sensitivity rating.
+This is effected by how efficiently the speaker transfers the signal into audio sound.

 Manufacturers rate this in different ways.
-A good place to start is to see how many decibels a speaker will produce.
-This will give you a solid way to compare each speaker.
+An excellent place to start is to see how many decibels a speaker will produce.
+This will give you a reliable way to compare each speaker.
 A good rule of thumb is to look for a monitor that will go up to 95 decibels or higher.
-Of course if you have a really quiet church, that may not be an issue.
+Of course, if you have a quiet church, that may not be an issue.

-Impedance is the amount of resistance that is encountered when sending signal from an amplifier to a speaker.
-You need to make sure that your speakers and your amplifier matches in impedance.
+Impedance is the amount of resistance that is encountered when sending the signal from an amplifier to a speaker.
+You need to make sure that your speakers and your amplifier match in impedance.
 This is rated in Ohms.
 Most systems are either 4, 8, or 16 ohm systems.
-Just make sure they are rated the same and you will be fine.
+Just make sure they are rated the same, and you will be fine.